 Concerts usually take place 2-3 times each week.
 You can see the complete Sainte-Chapelle concert schedule and get your tickets here.

-To maintain the intimate feel of this unique space, most concerts seat only 200 - so don't wait to get your tickets, as they frequently sell out.
+To maintain the intimate feel of this unique space, most concerts seat only about 200 - so don't wait to get your tickets, as they frequently sell out.

 Find the complete schedule for all Paris concert venues here